Tawfiqh/BeautifulSoupNotebookTest/README.md

 # BeautifulSoupNotebookTest
-An example notebook and output of Beautiful soup running in a juypter notebook to quickly and easily manipulate a web page and extract some data.
+Some example notebooks and output of Beautiful soup running in juypter notebooks to quickly and easily manipulate web pages and extract data.

 ## 1. Mozilla